Comment on page

 Until trustworthy text generation methods are developed, the DAO will pick from a series of 5-10 generated descriptions by GPT-3 that CLIP likes and that they feel best fits Botto’s voice.
 Beyond selecting the description, there is absolutely no editing other than correcting typos and punctuation.
-This final selection could eventually be passed along to voters.

 The final title, description, metadata, and URL to the bitmap on IPFS are all on-chain and minted using Manifold.

 One of the rules for Botto is that there be no direct human interference in the creation process.
 Botto is strictly against any “cheating” or human guidance other than the voting.
 That means the prompts are random, there are no seed images of existing real-world images used, and the selection of fragments are entirely controlled by Botto.

 The only direction Botto got at the outset was from adding a small amount of pre-curated prompts to the entirely random ones generated by the algorithm.
 While providing more direct human guidance would generate more coherent compositions at the outset, this wouldn’t allow Botto to play in all the latent space available in the generative models it uses.

 Each evolution of Botto's capabilities and process takes careful consideration of how to implement it without violating Botto's agency.
 Ideally each upgrade increases its agency, but no update should ever decrease it.
 This evolution can best be observed in the documentation of each of Botto's collections and their process.
 See Collaborations and Special Projects for more.